 I think what happens is that training and coaching help build your confidence because you can train with someone to build your confidence and help you write more easily and help the ideas flow more easily, help you tap into your creativity.

 And I think a writing coach can help you tremendously in doing that.
-I’m not in need of a writing coach myself, but I would highly recommend it if you’re stuck or are finding it difficult, or don’t have the confidence to do it.
+I would highly recommend it if you’re stuck, are finding it difficult, or don’t have the confidence to do it.
 So I think a writing coach can truly take you from point A to point B where you can help the ideas flow.

 Veena Maheshwari:

-Exactly, and what I feel is that what coaches really do is ask you the question that nobody else did.
+Exactly, and what I feel is that what coaches really do is ask you the questions that nobody else does.
 So you’ll start thinking maybe you have to answer because you have already paid him, so you need to answer, you cannot avoid the question.
 So answer the questions and everything starts to flow.

 Priya Florence Shah: